mickfuzz/dyne_docs/src/terminal/docs/12-processes.md

 Each process has an identifier by which the operating system tracks it.
-This is an integer number that is given to each new process, and is called the PID (for \"process ID\").
+This is an integer number that is given to each new process, and is called the PID (for "process ID").
 The gap between the PID 3923 for sh and the PID 3941 for cat merely shows that somebody started processes on the machine in between the times these two processes started.